dodiicahya/trade/README.md

 {"mathched_factor_count":19}
 ```

-*note : on step 3 needed to refactor, it's the simplest way to find the matching factor.
-Need further refactor because submission time limit.
+*note : need to improve on step 3